Car crashes is the #1 killer of teens in America, and for every American teen killed in a car crash, about 100 more are injured.

 - Ask your teacher/sponsor to administer the assessment (from welcome folder) by following the instructions provided and return them to us.
-Administer the assessment before you do any activities, so we can get a good picture of what the students in your school know and their driving habits.
-We’ll keep a record of the assessments so we can evaluate the impact your team is making in your community and make the program better.
+Administer the assessment before you do any activities so we can get a good picture of what the students in your school know and their driving habits.
+We’ll keep a record of the assessments in order to evaluate the impact your team is making in your community and make the program better.

 - Use the activity calendar (provided in the welcome folder) and plan out activities for the entire year.
 You can also look at the online activity ideas and see what other schools are doing on our Facebook page.